nasa-gibs/mrf/doc/MUG.md

 ## ZSTD Compression

-[ZSTD](https://github.com/facebook/zstd) is a generic lossless compression algorithm, similar to DEFLATE, also open source.
-By itself, it is considerably faster than DEFLATE for the same compression ratio.
-MRF ZSTD can handle all the data types, and supports both band and pixel interleave.
-The ZSTD compression level can be controled somehwat by providing a quality figure, an integer between 1 and 22.
+[ZSTD](https://github.com/facebook/zstd) is an open source generic lossless compression algorithm, similar to DEFLATE.
+It is considerably faster than DEFLATE for the same compression ratio and can achieve better compression.
+ZSTD in MRF can handle all the data types, both band and pixel interleave.
+The ZSTD compression level can be controled by providing a quality figure, an integer between 1 and 22.
-The default level in MRF is 9, where it is expected to achive a compression ratio similar to DEFLATE at level 6, while being much faster.
+The default level in MRF is 9, where ZSTD is expected to achive a compression ratio similar to DEFLATE at level 6, while being much faster.
-However, the MRF ZSTD uses a raster specific data filter (see below), which improves the compression ratio considerably while having almost no computational cost.
-In general the default ZSTD level should not be modified, it provides great compression and is fast.
-When needed, the `QUALITY` option can be used to choose a different level, when the value provided is between 1 and 22 inclusive.
-Note tha large values can take a massive amount of time and do not necessarily improve the compression.
-Lower figures will be faster but achieve less compression while higher ones will take considerably more CPU time while compressing better.
-Values outside of the valid range will not have any effect, the ZSTD comression level will be 9.
+However, the MRF with ZSTD uses a raster specific data filter (see below), which improves the compression ratio considerably while having almost no computational cost.
+In general the default ZSTD level should not be modified, it provides good compression and is fast.
+Lower figures will be faster but achieve less compression while higher ones will take more CPU time while compressing better.
+Note that large values can take a massive amount of time and do not necessarily improve the compression over slighly lower levels.
+QUALITY values outside of the valid range will be ignored, the ZSTD comression level will stay the default 9.
 ZSTD at QUALITY=1 (lowest) is very fast while also providing reasonable compression.
 It should be used in most cases where the write speed is more important than the absolute storage size, for example in caching MRFs.
 The fact that ZSTD compression is lossless and that it works with all supported data types makes this choice even better.

-ZSTD can be used in two ways, as a stand-alone tile packing mechanism or as a second pass compression when used with another format.
+ZSTD in MRF can be used in two ways, as a stand-alone tile packing mechanism or as a second pass compression when used with another format.
 The later mode is chosen by adding `ZSTD:on` to the free form list `OPTIONS`.
 The `ZSTD` compression format is equivalent to `NONE` compression with `OPTIONS=ZSTD:on`.
 The following two command generate MRFs with identical data file size, although the tile order may differ.
 ```
 gdal_translate –of MRF –co COMPRESS=ZSTD input.tif zstd.mrf
 gdal_translate –of MRF –co COMPRESS=NONE -co OPTIONS="ZSTD:on" input.tif raw_zstd.mrf
 ```
 ### MRF ZSTD Optimization
+ZSTD is a generic byte stream compression.
+The compression achieved can be improved if the input data type is taken into consideration by filtering the input to increase redundancy.
 MRF implements a byte-rank reorder followed a byte delta filter on the tile data before using ZSTD for the final compression.
 This filter improves the raster compression considerably in most cases, especially when multi byte data types or pixel interleave tiles are written.
-The filter has a negligible computation cost, especially when compared with the ZSTD compression itself.
-This filter does not apply when ZSTD is applied as a second stage compression, except when the first stage is `NONE`.
+The filter has a negligible computation cost, especially when compared with the ZSTD compression itself, so it is always applied.
+This filter is not used when ZSTD is applied as a second stage compression, except when the first compression stage is `NONE`.

 ## DEFLATE Compression
-### DEPRECATED

-**The ZSTD tile compression is recommended instead**
+### DEPRECATED, **ZSTD is recommended instead**

 DEFLATE is a well known generic compression algorithm, implemented in the open source zlib library.
 In MRF it can be used in two ways, as a stand-alone tile packing mechanism and also as a second compression step to other compression formats.
 The second meaning is activated by